 1800 W Old Shakopee Road, Bloomington, MN 55431

 Family fun: Take in live music.
 Kids ages 5-12 can participate in the Power of Produce (POP) Club at the market.
-This typically means they can score free produce simply by trying a new vegetable.
-An indoor market is held on Nov 9 & Dec 14 from 9am-noon.
+This typically means they can score some of the freshest produce for FREE simply by trying a new vegetable.

 Eat more veggies: When shopping, task kids with choosing a vegetable for the family meal.
 Once home, look up a simple recipe they can help prepare.
 They’ll be proud (or at least more likely) to gobble down their own creation.